What is Personalized Learning?

 In exchange for the benefits of joining DCS, all Dallas Community School students and Learning Coaches make a significant commitment to their education by joining DCS.
 This commitment includes:

 - Parents/guardians are primarily responsible for educating their children with support from the school.
 Transportation to the school site is not provided.
 Child care at the school site is not provided.
 All students who are on-site must be enrolled in a class or activity.

 - Students and Learning Coaches (parent/guardian) are required to meet once every two weeks with their assigned Education Guide.
 There are no exceptions other than verifiable emergency or illness.
-Missed meetings may result in being dropped from school.

 - Students must participate in learning activities daily, Monday-Friday, with the exception of holidays, vacation days, and excused absences.
 Learning Coaches (parent/guardian) must submit an attendance record that is provided by DCS and complete regular check-ins.
-Incomplete or missing attendance records may result in being dropped from school.

 - Students attending DCS-sponsored classes and field trips are expected to be able to adhere to behavior expectations, age requirements, and course requirements.
 All students should be ready to fully participate in course activities.

-- Students in grades 3 and up are expected to participate in end of year assessments as part of our learning community’s agreement with Dallas School District.
+- Students in grades 3 and up are expected to participate in end-of-year assessments as part of our learning community’s agreement with Dallas School District.
 Opt-out forms are available, but all students are strongly encouraged to participate in assessments in a way that respects the individual student.

 - All students are required to keep work samples as outlined in the student’s Personalized Learning Plan.